 Balancing Work & College

-For many college students, it won’t be the intense new classes they’ll be taking once they set foot on campus at their intended college that will be the hardest transition to handle, but finding the time to make some money to pay for those expensive textbooks or college expenses – and a social life – that don’t come out of tuition fees.
-Whether your financial aid package included several hours of work study per week or you found an outside job full- or part-time to pay for those college expenses, it isn’t easy to master the art of time management when balancing work and college.
+For new students, it is not intense classes, but finding the time to make money for college expenses, textbooks, and other non-tuition fees while having a social life on campus that is the hardest transition to handle.
+Whether your financial aid package included several hours of work study per week, or you found a full/part-time job to pay for those expenses, it is not easy to master the art of time management when balancing work and college.

 Balance & Sacrifice

-For many students, the advantages of balancing work and college outweigh the stress and sacrifice that may come with keeping to a tight schedule and potentially tighter budget.
-Apart from earning money to lower your potential student loan debt and be able to feel less guilty about ordering out once in a while, you’ll learn earlier than most the responsibilities that come with being an adult.
-If you’re lucky enough to find a job that has ties in to your major, you could get a leg up on the rest of your class once you graduate because you’ll have more experience in your chosen field.
-If the job really is a typical college job – waitressing, working at a retail store, and stacking shelves at the campus bookstore – you’ll still be building a skill set that will come in handy post-college.
+The advantages of balancing work and college outweigh the stress of sticking to a tight schedule and a an even tighter budget.
+Earning money to lower your student loan debt will teach you the responsibilities that come with being an adult.
+If you’re lucky enough to find a job that is related to your major, you will gain experience in your chosen field, placing you ahead of your peers.
+Even typical college jobs such as waitressing, working in retail, and stacking shelves at the campus bookstore builds skill sets that are useful after college.

 Explore Your Options

-You don’t need to work in your school’s library or computer labs to make money and have a flexible enough schedule to balance work and college.
-Consider off-campus options like product promotion and retail sales when applying for jobs, as many businesses and organizations – especially in college towns – make up their employee bases with college students from the nearby school.
-Employers in those communities will be more lenient about college “excuses” like exams and final projects, and will offer options as far as flexible shifts.
-You probably won’t get rich from an off-campus job, but the wages could be enough to keep you from taking out student loans for the cost of living expenses that have nothing to do with tuition, like transportation, housing and entertainment costs that can quickly increase your student loan debt load.
+You don’t need to work in the school library or computer lab to make money on a flexible schedule.
+Consider off-campus options in your college town, like product promotion and retail sales when applying for jobs, as many businesses’ employee base is college students from the area.
+Employers in those communities will be flexible with your exam schedule and other collegiate commitments.
+Having an off-campus will help you to avoid taking out student loans for cost of living expenses such as transportation, housing, and entertainment costs that increase student debt.

-Whatever you decide to do, make sure the reason you’re in college – to get a degree – doesn’t fall by the wayside because you’re putting in more hours at that retailer or pizza shop.
-Take control of your schedule and factor in that study time so you’re not panicking when finals come around.
-Go to your classes, pay attention to deadlines and make a positive impression on your instructors so that if you do come into class late one day because the relief shift was late at your job, you’ll minimize your chances of hurting your grade for that class.
-Browse through our tips for balancing work and college to better prepare yourself for life after college and understand all of your options before getting on campus.
+Remember that you are in college to get a degree, not to work overtime at the local retailer or pizza shop.
+Take control of your schedule and factor in study time so you’re not panicking when finals come around.
+Go to your classes, pay attention to deadlines and, make a positive impression on your instructors so they will be willing to work with your work schedule to help keep your grades up.
+Browse through our tips for balancing work and college to better prepare for life on campus.